Berikai/pixel-art-tool/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

 ## Contributing
-Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.
+Any kind of pull requests are welcome.
+If you have an idea or you want to do a major changes, it would be nice to open an issue to discuss what you would like to change.

-Please make sure to update tests as appropriate.
+Thanks for your contribution <3

 ## Donations
-Pixbud is completely free to use.
-Please support the project by donating.
-Thank you <3
+Appreciate your donations :)
 ### Bitcoin
 > 19ZopJi8YGz32XQwWyxhbcAwMt6yDh6Qho
 ### Ethereum